Vii-Mii/BackEnd/README.md

 |---------|----------|-----------|
 | User 1  | vijay    | datasyncx |
 | User 2  | suriya   | datasyncx |

-> **Note**: Initial loading might take 1-2 minutes as the application is hosted on a free tier service.

 ## 📌 About
 DataSyncX is a comprehensive monitoring system designed for tracking and validating Device History Records (DHRs) processing and archival.
 Built with Python and Streamlit, it provides real-time insights through interactive dashboards and automated notifications, ensuring efficient data synchronization and processing compliance.